SEO Competitor Analysis: Step-by-Step Framework

 Not every keyword gap is worth filling.
 Prioritize based on three factors:

-- **Keyword difficulty.** Lower difficulty means faster ranking potential.
-Target keywords where your domain has a realistic chance of reaching page one.
+- Keyword difficulty.
+Lower difficulty means faster ranking potential.
+Target keywords where your domain has a realistic chance of reaching page one within 90 days.

 Identifying Quick Wins

-The fastest path to results from your competitor analysis for SEO is finding keywords where competitors rank with weak content.
+The fastest path to results is finding keywords where competitors rank with weak content.
 Look for:

 - Keywords where a competitor ranks with a thin, outdated, or poorly optimized page

-- Keywords where no single page dominates (positions 1-3 rotate frequently)
+- Keywords where no single page dominates (positions 1 through 3 rotate frequently)

 - Keywords where competitors rank but don’t specifically target (the keyword isn’t in their title tag or H1)